Polyurethane vs. Spar Urethane (What’s The Difference?)

 Ideal Paintbrush

-To apply polyurethane, use a bristled or foam paintbrush.
-To apply spar urethane, use bristled paintbrush.
-The finish will reveal brush marks if you use foam or a non-bristled paintbrush.
+To apply polyurethane you need a bristled or foam paintbrush.
+To apply spar urethane, you need a bristled paintbrush.

 Paint Thinning